scollier/Summit2014OSEonOSPViaHeat/scott/06-Deploy-Heat-Stack.md

 ##**6.2 Ensure the heat.conf file is confirgured correctly**

-Ensure the following variables are set in the /etc/heat/heat.conf file:
+Ensure the following variables are set in the **/etc/heat/heat.conf** file:

+    sed -i '/^heat_/s/127.0.0.1/172.16.0.1/g' /etc/heat/heat.conf

+This command will change these specific parameters in **/etc/heat/heat.conf**

     # heat_metadata_server_url=http://IP of Controller:8000
     heat_metadata_server_url=http://172.16.0.1:8000